 The OPA2652 specifications in the spec table, though familiar in the industry, consider voltage and current limits separately.
-In many applications, it is the voltage • current, or VI product, that is more relevant to circuit operation.
-Refer to the Output Voltage and Current Limitations plot in the Typical Characteristics.
-The X and Y axes of this graph show the zero-voltage output current limit and the zero current output voltage limit, respectively.
-The four quadrants give a more detailed view of the device output drive capabilities, noting that the graph is bounded by a Safe Operating Area of 1W maximum internal power dissipation (500mW for each channel).
-Superimposing resistor load lines onto the plot shows that the OPA2652 can drive ±2.2V into 50Ω or $\pm 2.5V$ into 100Ω without exceeding the output capabilities, or the 1W dissipation boundary line.
+In many applications, it is the voltage • current, or V-I product, which is more relevant to circuit operation.
+Refer to the "Output Voltage and Current Limitations" plot in the Typical Performance Curves.
+The X and Y axes of this graph show the zero-voltage output current limit and the zerocurrent output voltage limit, respectively.
+The four quadrants give a more detailed view of the OPA2652's output drive capabilities, noting that the graph is bounded by a "Safe Operating Area" of 1W maximum internal power dissipation (500mW for each channel).
+Superimposing resistor load lines onto the plot shows that the OPA2652 can drive $\pm 2.2V$ into 50Ω or $\pm 2.5V$ into 100Ω without exceeding the output capabilities, or the 1W dissipation boundary line.

 To maintain maximum output stage linearity, no output short-circuit protection is provided.
-This configuration will not normally be a problem since most applications include a series matching resistor at the output that limits the internal power dissipation if the output side of this resistor is shorted to ground.
+This will not normally be a problem since most applications include a series matching resistor at the output that will limit the internal power dissipation if the output side of this resistor is shorted to ground.
 However, shorting the output pin directly to the adjacent positive power supply pin will, in most cases, destroy the amplifier.
-Including a small series resistor (5 Ω) in the power-supply line will protect against this.
+Including a small series resistor (5 Ω) in the power supply line will protect against this.
 Always place the 0.1μF decoupling capacitor directly on the supply pins.